Kaltsit78/weather-visualization-platform/README.md

 ## Installation

+## Environment Setup and Dependencies (For Developers/Running from Source)

 Using Conda to create an isolated environment is recommended:

 1.  **Create and activate environment** (e.g., with Python 3.9):